History of Jalandhar District

 How to reach Jalandhar

-l: Jalandhar can be reached by train which arrives and departs from the station located in the city.
+By Rail: Jalandhar can be reached by train which arrives and departs from the station located in the city.
 The railway terminus situated in Jalandhar is at the Delhi-Amritsar Railway Line.

-: The RajaSansi Airport in Amritsar is the nearest airport to Jalandhar and it is located 90 kilometres away from the district.
+By Air: The RajaSansi Airport in Amritsar is the nearest airport to Jalandhar and it is located 90 kilometres away from the district.

 Jalandhar is, thus, one of the most beautiful destinations in the sate of Punjab as well as in India which serves as a favourable tourist destination.
 This district is considered to have appeared from the ocean.
-As per the Padma Purana, the sacred historical treatises belonging to the Hindus, it got its name from the `Daitya` or demon King, Jalandhra.
+As per the Padma Purana, the sacred historical treatises belonging to the Hindus, it got its name from the 'Daitya' or demon King, Jalandhra.
 The place boasts of a number of historical edifices.